maximilien/musings/blogs/ai/1/draft.md

 The challenge is review discipline.
 Speed is addictive.
 The terminal-based workflow makes it easy to accept suggestions without the same scrutiny you'd apply when visually reviewing diffs.
 I've found myself accepting too many changes without sufficient review—a feature and a bug of the approach.

 **Critical learning:** Establish strong testing practices early.
 Let the agent run tests after changes.
-Use agents to create tests too.
+Use agents to create tests too!
 Without this discipline, the speed advantage becomes a liability.

 **Best for:** CLI-native developers, complex refactoring, multi-file operations, those who value speed over visual review.